mantask/tw-trains/README.md

 Design of the application
 -------------------------

+I was trying to balance between overengineering the solution and building enough abstractions to manage complexity and code duplication.
+Thus I did not encapsulate edges, vertexes and paths into separate data structures and kept it lightweight (chars and strings).

-I am taking a risk by slightly over engineering the solution.
-A typical implementation during a coding contest would definitely be done in a more procedural way.
-Certain trade-offs in terms of performance were made to keep the design clean, e.g. instead of using a well-known Euler's algorithm for shortest path search, the same depth-first search graph walking style is used.
+Certain trade-offs in terms of performance were made to keep the design clean, e.g. instead of using a well-known Dijkstra's algorithm for shortest path search, the same depth-first search graph walking style is used.

 The main classes are:

 * `App`.
 It handles input / output and passes-on the calls to other classes to calculate the needed graph properties.
 * `Railway`.
 It represents a network of tracks.
 This class knows of towns and distances between them.
-It can walk from one town to the other in a "depth-first search" style.
 * `RailwayFactory`.
 It knows how to parse string representation of railway network and convert it into a `Railway` object.
+* `RailwayWalker`.
+It can walk through a railway network from one town to the other in a "depth-first search" style.
 * `WalkingStrategy`.
 It abstracts away specific walking rules from basic graph traversal.